 Now is this something I want to do against regs and people I play against often?
 Of course not – since such a bet sizing strategy would allow them to easily discern how strong my hand is and give them opportunities to play closer to perfect against me.
 But if a player is an unknown to me, I’m almost certainly an unknown to them and they wouldn’t have any idea what my bet sizing strategy says about the strength of my hand.

 It would be easy to take this too far – over-betting 1.5x pot with strong hands and 1/4th pot with weak hands.
 But I don’t suggest taking it quite that far.
-Something closer to 90% pot with a strong hand that rates to beat the hands your opponent calls with and something closer to ½ pot when bluffing and trying to solicit a fold.
-If you don’t already know, a ½ pot bluff means your opponent only needs to fold 1/3rd of the time for your bluff to make profit – something that is reasonable in many situations.
+Something closer to 90% pot with a strong hand that rates to beat the hands your opponent calls with and something closer to ½- pot when trying to bluff in your next poker session to solicit a fold.
+If you don’t already know, a ½-pot bluff means your opponent only needs to fold 1/3rd of the time for your bluff to make profit – something that is reasonable in many situations.

 Again, this is NOT something I suggest doing against regs.
 But when done correctly vs unknowns – this can massively change the profitability of your ABC strategy!